nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### :one: "I created an issue for it."
+### :speech_balloon: "I created an issue for it."

 ---

-### :one: "I *did not bother to fix this thing today, where I have context*, but hope a magic wizard will some day come and fix it."
+### :loudspeaker: "I *did not bother to fix this thing today, where I have context*, but hope a magic wizard will some day come and fix it."

 ---

-### :one: No body is ever going to clean up after you.
+### :bulb: No body is ever going to clean up after you.
 It is *your code base*, *your responsibility*. *You are* the one *suffering* from the mess you leave behind.

 ---